-Icon Category Description Alert Type Resolutions 3 Clocking Clocking alerts indicate issues such as loss of clock sync for a device, or the presence of a multisubnet domain for which subnet clocking has not yet been configured.
-'A unicast capable device is available but not enabled for [subnet] in [domain]': This indicates that a multi-subnet domain has not been configured for multi-subnet clocking.
+Icon Category Description Alert Type Resolutions 3 Clocking Clocking alerts indicate issues such as loss of clock sync for a device, or the presence of a multi- subnet domain for which subnet clocking has not yet been configured.
+'A unicast capable device is available but not enabled in [subnet] in [domain]': This indicates that a multi-subnet domain has not been configured for multi-subnet clocking.
 See Clocking Settings for more information.
-'No unicast clocking capable devices are available for [subnet] in [domain]': This indicates that multi-subnet clocking cannot be implemented for the domain because there are no devices in the domain capable of unicast clocking.
-'A secondary unicast clocking device is recommended for [subnet] in [domain]': This indicates that there is only one device in the domain configured as a unicast clock, and a second should be added to the domain to maintain clocking if the primary device goes offline. ■ 'A secondary unicast clocking device is available but not enabled for [subnet] in [domain]': This indicates that only one device in the domain has been configured as a unicast clock, but there is another device present in the domain which should also be configured as a unicast clock.
-'A superior unicast clock device is available for [subnet] in [domain]': This indicates that the device most suitable for unicast clocking in the domain is not currently configured as a unicast clock.
-'An excessive number of unicast devices are enabled for [subnet] in [domain]': This indicates that there are too many devices in the domain configured as unicast clocks - only two are required for each multi-subnet domain. ■ 'Clock out of sync - [device] in [domain]': This indicates that a device has lost clock sync.
+'No unicast clocking capable devices are available in [subnet] in [domain]': This indicates that multi-subnet clocking cannot be implemented for the domain because there are no devices in the domain capable of unicast clocking.
+'A secondary unicast clocking device is recommended in [subnet] in [domain]': This indicates that there is only one device in the domain configured as a unicast clock, and a second should be added to the domain to maintain clocking if the primary device goes offline.
+'A secondary unicast clocking device is available but not enabled in [subnet] in [domain]': This indicates that only one device in the domain has been configured as a unicast clock, but there is another device present in the domain which should also be configured as a unicast clock.
+'A superior unicast clock device is available in [subnet] in [domain]': This indicates that the device most suitable for unicast clocking in the domain is not currently configured as a unicast clock.
+'An excessive number of unicast devices are enabled in [subnet] in [domain]': This indicates that there are too many devices in the domain configured as unicast clocks - only two are required for each multi-subnet domain.
+'Clock for [device] in [domain] is out of sync': This indicates that a device has lost clock sync.
 This could be because a slave clock is unable to maintain sync with its clock master, or because the device is in a different clock domain from the master clock.
 Refer to the Dante Controller user guide for more information about device clocks.
-'Clock drift - [device] in [domain]': This indicates that a device clock is drifting and
+'Clock for [device] in [domain] has drifted': This indicates that a device clock is drifting and may be at risk of losing sync.